s2aluru/DSProjects/README.md

-# Analysis-and-Predictions
+# Analysis and Predictions

 <br/>
 I'm a freelance Data Scientist with over a year of experience executing data driven solutions and a Software Engineer with 15 years of experience implementing enterprise wide software solutions in Health sciences using various Microsoft, Oracle technologies.
 I got interested in Data Science and Machine Learning couple of years ago and started online Micro-Masters in Data Science to learn more.
-I have recently completed the <a href="https://credentials.edx.org/credentials/112d93eb68e5489ab0cde4589a0335fa/">degree</a> in Decemeber 2018.
-Along with the course work, I did freelancing work for couple of companies.
+I have succesfuly attained the <a href="https://credentials.edx.org/credentials/112d93eb68e5489ab0cde4589a0335fa/">degree</a> from University of San Deigo in Decemeber 2018.
+Along with the course work, I did analysis projects for couple of companies.

 <br/>
 <br/>